sf.citi represents San Francisco tech companies in conversation with local policymakers.

-At the beginning of the year, sf.citi sets a policy agenda outlining the tech policy areas that matter most to sf.citi and our members.
+At the beginning of the year, sf.citi sets a policy agenda outlining the policy areas that matter most to sf.citi and our members.
 These focus areas help us at sf.citi prioritize our work, establish a clear scope of our positions for current and prospective members, and let legislators know where the San Francisco tech community stands on the most pressing issues.
-After releasing our first policy agenda in 2018, sf.citi decided to streamline the process by making it an official component of the Policy Advisory Committee responsibilities.
-The sf.citi Policy Advisory Committee identified the below policy priorities as most critical to the success of our tech community and San Francisco as a whole in 2019.
+After releasing our first policy agenda in 2018, sf.citi streamlined the process by making it an official component of the Policy Advisory Committee responsibilities.
+The sf.citi Policy Advisory Committee identified the below policy priorities as most critical to the success of our tech community and San Francisco as a whole.

-sf.citi was active in advocating for the Ellis Act Reform on SB 364 and SB 1439, promoted the State Affordable Housing Plan AB335, and supported SB 364 to protect renters and long-term tenants in San Francisco.
-In June 2017, sf.citi supported, spoke publicly, and coordinated with partners to ensure the passage of the Affordable Housing Bonus Program (Home-SF).
-And in September 2017, sf.citi furthered our support of innovative housing policies and backed the California housing package – SB 2, SB 3, SB 35, SB 167, AB 678, and AB 1515.
+Home-SF: In June 2017, sf.citi supported, spoke publicly, and coordinated with partners to ensure the passage of the Affordable Housing Bonus Program (Home-SF).
+And in September 2017, sf.citi furthered our support of innovative housing policies by backing Governor Brown’s landmark California housing package.

 Improving Public Transportation

-In 2016 sf.citi members opposed a tax proposal before the San Francisco Board of Supervisors.
-The proposed “tech tax” would have imposed an additional 1.5% payroll tax on tech companies in San Francisco, an unprecedented effort to penalize hiring in a specific industry.
-We led a group of our member companies in opposition to the tax, hosting regular strategy calls, coordinating letters of opposition, and submitting public comment during the bill hearing.
+Tech Tax: In 2016 sf.citi led our members in opposing what became known as the “Tech Tax,” a proposal to impose an additional 1.5% payroll tax on tech companies in San Francisco.
+We contested this unprecedented effort to penalize hiring in the tech industry by hosting regular strategy calls, coordinating letters of opposition, and submitting public comment during the bill’s hearing.
 The proposal was successfully defeated during a Board of Supervisors Budget and Finance Committee hearing in July 2016.

 Encouraging Economic Growth